* Buechner's takeover defense alienated some investors

 Vanlancker was previously identified as the person who would take Buechner's job as part of emergency contingency planning.

-In his current post, Vanlancker was expected to oversee the sale or initial public offering (IPO) of Akzo's specialty chemicals division.
+In his current post, Vanlancker was expected to oversee the sale or initial public offering (IPO) of Akzo Nobel's specialty chemicals division.
 Vanlancker previously worked for Chemours, which was spun off from DuPont in 2015.

 Buechner's surprise announcement means his tenure at Akzo Nobel has ended almost as it began.

 In September 2012, a half year after he took the top job, Buechner stepped down on his doctor's advice, suffering from what the company described as "over-tiredness."
-He resumed work in December the same year.
+After several delays, he resumed work in December the same year.

 "Buechner has been responsible for overseeing the successful transformation of the business, including portfolio reshaping ..., de-risking of the pension funds, cutting costs and driving efficiency gains that have raised both margins and returns," Morgan Stanley analyst wrote in a note.

-But the firm faced a minor shareholder rebellion after it rejected talks with PPG, leading to a shareholder lawsuit still in progress seeking to have Burgmans ousted.
+But the firm faced a minor shareholder rebellion after Buechner and Burgmans rejected talks with PPG, leading to a shareholder lawsuit still in progress seeking to have Burgmans ousted.

-Faced with opposition from Akzo's board, many employees and Dutch politicians, PPG walked away from its bid for Akzo on June 1.
+Faced with opposition from Akzo's board and Dutch politicians, PPG walked away from its bid for Akzo on June 1.
+Under Dutch market rules, PPG cannot approach Akzo again during a six month cooldown period.

 Akzo reports second quarter earnings July 25.